jvesiluoma/palikkalator/README.md

-# 🎬 AI Video Translator – Subtitle Wizard with a Brain 🧠✨
+# 🎬 Palikkalator - AI Video Translator – Pretty brainless Subtitle Wizard

 This Python script is a tool that automates the process of downloading or processing videos/audio (from YouTube or local files), transcribing the audio using [OpenAI Whisper](https://github.com/openai/whisper), translating the subtitles to another language using Hugging Face's MarianMT model, and optionally burning the translated subtitles back into the video using `ffmpeg`.

+Of course, if you use another model, you can translate into different languages too.

 ---